Perseus24/Running-Time-Analysis-for-Sorting-Algorithms/README.md

 void insertionSort(unsigned long int (*sortedArr)[0], int N);

-The program outputs a .txt file containing the unsorted values and the 6 sorted arrays
+The program outputs a .txt file containing the unsorted values and the 6 sorted arrays.